BramDewulf/SSP-VLIZ/README.md

 3. **Handle Difficult References:** Develop capabilities to handle challenging or incorrectly split references.
 4. (**Use Machine Learning:** Integrate machine learning to improve parsing accuracy over time.) (tbd)
 5. **Docker Containerization:** Ensure the tool can be containerized with Docker for easy deployment.

+### Files
+- Scripts contains python scripts that are used to convert XML GROBID ouput into CSV for analysis in excel
+- Server scripts contains bash scripts that are used to automate API requests on a VLIZ server